Azure/azure-powershell/src/EventHub/EventHub.Autorest/docs/Az.EventHub.md

 Denies an EventHub PrivateEndpointConnection

 ### [Get-AzEventHub](Get-AzEventHub.md)
-Gets an Event Hubs description for the specified Event Hub.
+Gets all the Event Hubs in a Namespace.

 ### [Get-AzEventHubApplicationGroup](Get-AzEventHubApplicationGroup.md)
-Gets an ApplicationGroup for a Namespace.
+Gets a list of application groups for a Namespace.

 ### [Get-AzEventHubAuthorizationRule](Get-AzEventHubAuthorizationRule.md)
 Gets an EventHub Authorization Rule

 ### [Get-AzEventHubCluster](Get-AzEventHubCluster.md)
-Gets the resource description of the specified Event Hubs Cluster.
+Lists the available Event Hubs Clusters within an ARM resource group

 ### [Get-AzEventHubClusterNamespace](Get-AzEventHubClusterNamespace.md)
 List all Event Hubs Namespace IDs in an Event Hubs Dedicated Cluster.